898 898 8787

 • FibroScan (Transient Elastography)- Measures liver stiffness to rule out fibrosis or cirrhosis.

 Grade 1 Fatty Liver is often reversible with lifestyle changes like improved diet, regular exercise, and weight management.
-Regular health checkups and liver screenings can help to prevent progression to more severe stages.
+Regular health checkups and liver screenings can help prevent progression to more severe stages.

-Grade 1 Fatty Liver Diet
+Diet Recommendations for Grade 1 Fatty Liver

 Here are some specific dietary recommendations for managing grade 1 fatty liver-

-• Eat healthy fats—You can consume fats like olive oil, avocados, nuts, seeds, and fatty fish.
+• Eat healthy fats: You can consume fats like olive oil, avocados, nuts, seeds, and fatty fish.
 These foods help reduce inflammation and also improve liver health.

 Grade 1 Fatty Liver Treatment Options